Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \subsection{Overview}

 This paper focuses on the problem of characterizing geometrically two analytic conditions on a metric space: the existence of a certain measurable differentiable structure and the property of possessing a Poincar\'e inequality.
-Since they were introduced, many fundamental questions about the relationships and the geometric nature of these concepts have remained open.
+Since they were introduced, many fundamental questions about their relationships and geometric nature have remained open.

+The concepts of differentiability and Poincar\'e inequalities involve somewhat different terminology, history and techniques.
+Our theorems relate to both of these and some independently interesting applications.
+Thus, in order to facilitate readability, we first give a general overview of our main results, followed by some more detailed discussion on the individual topics.

 Poincar\'e inequalities for metric spaces were introduced by Heinonen and Koskela in \cite{heinonen1998quasiconformal}, and have been central tools in the study of such concepts as Sobolev spaces and quasiconformal maps in metric spaces.
 Spaces satisfying such inequalities, and which are measure doubling, are called PI-spaces.
-For precise definitions see Definition \ref{Pispace} and \ref{def:poincare}.
-While characterizations of a subclass of PI-spaces appeared in \cite{heinonen1998quasiconformal}, and a general characterization in \cite{keith2003modulus}, it remained a question to find constructions of these spaces and flexible ways of proving them in particular contexts.
+For precise definitions see Definitions \ref{Pispace} and \ref{def:poincare}.
+While characterizations of a subclass of PI-spaces appeared in \cite{heinonen1998quasiconformal} and \cite{durand2016geometric}, and a general characterization in \cite{keith2003modulus}, it remained a question to find constructions of these spaces and flexible ways of proving these inequalities in particular contexts.
 For example, see the detailed discussion in \cite{heinonen2007nonsmooth}.

-Measurable differentiable structures were introduced by Cheeger in \cite{ChDiff99}.
-His main theorem showed that a PI-space possesses a measurable differentiable structure, which permits differentiation of Lipschitz almost everywhere.
+Measurable differentiable structures, on the other hand, were introduced by Cheeger in \cite{ChDiff99}.
+His main theorem showed that a PI-space possesses a measurable differentiable structure, which permits differentiation of Lipschitz functions almost everywhere.
 The spaces satisfying such a theorem, without the PI-space assumption, are called \emph{differentiability spaces} (or Lipschitz differentiability spaces \cite{keith04diff}).
-See below at Definition \ref{diffspace} and \ref{rnpdiffspace}.
+See below Definitions \ref{diffspace} and \ref{rnpdiffspace}.